 A high-quality magazine is just as important as a high-quality firearm.
 That’s because even the most reliable guns can suffer from feeding issues if there are any problems with the magazine itself.

 The AR platform is no exception.
 Investing in good magazines for your AR-10 is imperative to ensure proper overall function.

 A good magazine with a robust spring, anti-tilt follower, and firm feeding lips ensures that rounds can load reliably into the chamber of your AR-10.
 You can have the best and most expensive AR-10 on the planet, but if you pair it with poor-quality magazines, you’ll get poor reliability.
 This is why investing in quality magazines is so important.

 Even though many components are interchangeable between the AR-10 and the AR-15, several are not, including the magazines.

 The AR-10 is one of the most versatile rifles you can own today.
 It is a larger version of the AR-15.
 The AR-10 is designed to fire larger rounds than the AR-15, including .308 Winchester and 6.5 Creedmoor.

 Why Go With The AR-10?

-The reason that the AR-10 is so versatile is because it simply fulfills so many functions that you need a rifle for, to the point that it could be reasonably argued that the AR-10 is the one rifle to have if you could only have one.
-As a semi-automatic rifle that fires larger centerfire rifle rounds such as .308, the AR-10 can be used for both big game hunting and for tactical purposes.
+The AR-10 fulfills so many functions that you need a rifle for, to the point that it could be reasonably argued that the AR-10 is the one rifle to have if you could only have one.
+You can use it for both big game hunting and tactical purposes.